S.P.E.A.R Yoga for Arthritis & Herniated Disc

 in diet, and in the causes and prevention of disease.

 There are over 100 different forms of arthritis and one of the most common form in Singapore is rheumatoid arthritis.
-People suffering from arthritis will have symptoms of painful, swelling joint stiffness and a constant ache around the joints.
-Serious symptoms includes the immobility -inability to use the hand or even walk, weight loss, sleeplessness.
+People suffering from arthritis will have symptoms of pain, swelling, stiffness and constant ache around the joints.
+Serious symptoms includes immobility – the inability to use hands or walk, weight loss, sleeplessness.

-Regular exercise is emphasised especially for rheumatoid arthritis as it is important to keep the muscles strong in order to support the joints, while movement allows reduction in stiffness.
-Living with arthritis is a painful and stressful ordeal for the patient and their loved ones.
-The inability to move can cause the individual to become depressed very easily.
+Regular exercise is emphasised especially for herniated disc and rheumatoid arthritis as it is important to keep the muscles strong to support the joints and spine, while movement allows reduction in stiffness.
+Living with these conditions is a painful and stressful ordeal for the patient and their loved ones.
+The inability to move can cause the individual to become depressed.
 According to the Arthritis Foundation, a program of yoga poses, breathing and relaxation can make a huge difference in joint tenderness and swelling.

 What is this workshop about?

-Yoga therapy for arthritis is 3 days workshop aiming to bring comfort and quality of life to patients suffering from arthritis through specific designed gentle yoga routine that can be self practiced from home.
+Yoga therapy for arthritis and herniated disc is 2-day workshop aiming to bring comfort and quality of life to patients suffering from these conditions through specific designed gentle yoga routine that can be self practiced from home.

 Who should do this course

-Any individuals suffering from arthritis can do this course to understand and experience the benefits of yoga therapy and how it can help to improve the quality of life
+Any individuals suffering from arthritis/herniated disc can do this course to understand and experience the benefits of yoga therapy and how it can help to improve the quality of life

 What is covered in the course